two-x/TheFlyingMagicCarpet/README.md

 # TheFlyingMagicCarpet
-Code for the light controller on the flying magic carpet.
+Code for the flying magic carpet light controller and fly-by-wire system.